 WASHINGTON FFA CONFERENCE INFORMATION:

-Who: Up to 140 pre-registered Washington FFA members (per conference).
+Who: There will be 90 spots for the 212 conference (9th/10th grade members) and 90 spots for the 360 conference (11th/12th grade members).
 First come, first serve as space is limited.
+Pre-registration is required due to limited spots in each conference.
 Early Bird registration will close when all spots are filled or Dec.
-16 at 4pm, whichever occurs first.
+16 at 3pm, whichever occurs first.
 The 212 conference is for 9th & 10th grade students.
 The 360 conference is for 11th & 12th grade students.

 212 is for 9th & 10th graders.